16 Key Benefits of an Organic Mattress: Are They Worth It?

 6. Decreases Risk of Skin Irritation

-Mattresses that carry organic certification are verified free from synthetic dyes, pesticides, and chemical treatments that can cause skin irritation, eczema, or rashes.
+Organic certification verifies that mattresses contain no synthetic dyes, pesticides, or chemical treatments that can cause skin irritation, eczema, or rashes.
 Organic mattresses are free from formaldehyde, as they use organic wool instead for its natural fireproofing.

 This makes them a safer choice for individuals with sensitive skin or conditions like dermatitis.